lifeSource-Hub/taskanize/README.md

-# mern-app #
+# taskanize #
-My MERN web application, which has various utilities.
+My MERN stack web application, which has various utilities.
 Development is ongoing.

 See it on Heroku: [https://taskanize.herokuapp.com]